bsdpot/potluck/nginx-s3-ssl-nomad/README.md

 DOMAIN is the domain name to use for self-signed certificate used by nginx.
 You can set this option with `-d` and the domain name.

-IP is the IP address of the nomad compute host running the job.
-You can set this option with `-i` and the IP address of the nomad client instance.

 SERVERONE is the first minio server.
 SERVERTWO is the second.
 SERVERTHREE is the third.
 You can set one or all of these with options `-a`, `-b`, and `-c`, for each server.

 BUCKET is the name of the bucket to access, and can be set with `-x` and the bucket name.